harrietrs/rap-community-of-practice/docs/training_resources/python/python-functions.md

 Functions allow us to cut down on code repetition, which makes code harder to read and understand.
 In general, if you need to write the same code pattern more than twice then you should put some time into writing a function for later usage.
 When you need to change part of this code chunks, it will be more convenience to do it once inside a function instead of changing many places in your code base.

-For example, we take the following function (from geeksforgeeks) to implement bubble sort.
+For example, we take the following function to implement bubble sort.
 A sorting algorithm aims to take in an array of numbers and sort them in increasing order.
 The bubble sort compares each pair of adjacent elements in the input array and swaps them if they are not in the right order.

 ```python
     def bubblesort(arr):